erimcg/TIS/docs/LDV-Settings.md

 The LDV `Preprocessing Options` allow the user to alter the original LDV signals prior to computing feature sets for each subject.

-The `Downsample Method` drop-down menu allows the user to choose between two different methods to down-sampling the data: 'Chebyshev Filter` or `Median Slide`.
+The `Downsample Method` drop-down menu allows the user to choose between two different methods of down-sampling the data: 'Chebyshev Filter` or `Median Slide`.

 The 'Downsample Rate` setting specifies how many samples per second the software will use.
 This is helpful if the recording device collected data at a higer rate than needed.

-When `High Pass Filter` is selected, the signal is transform by removing lower frequency (less than 3 hertz) components from the signal.
+When `High Pass Filter` is selected, the signal is transformed by removing lower frequency (less than 3 hertz) components from the signal.

-`Apply Trim Filter` will cause a few samples at the ends of each segment to be remove.
+`Apply Trim Filter` will cause a few samples at the ends of each segment to be removed.
 This is usefull if down-sampling causes the tails of the segment to be corrupted.

 If `Remove Dropouts` is selected a despecking filter is applied to the signal.